Holomorphic curves in exploded manifolds: Kuranishi structure: Core families

 \end{prop}

-\pf Theorem \ref{G uts family} allows us to construct a family of curves $\hat f'$ with universal tropical structure containing $f$ with a finite group $G'$ of automorphisms which act freely and transitively on the set of maps of $f$ into $\hat f'$.
-The smooth part of the strata of $\ex F(\hat f')$ containing $f$ consists of a single point, and $G'$ is a subgroup of the group $G$ of automorphisms of $\totl{f}$.
-We may also assume that there is only one curve in $\totl{\hat f'}$ which is isomorphic to $\totl{f}$.
+\pf The proof proceeds by constructing $(\hat f/G,\{s_i\})$ satisfying the requirements of Theorem \ref{core criteria}.
+Theorem \ref{G uts family} allows us to construct a family of curves $\hat f'$ containing $f$, with universal tropical structure, and with a finite group $G'$ of automorphisms acting freely and transitively on the set of maps of $f$ into $\hat f'$.
+Moreover, Theorem \ref{G uts family} gives that the smooth part\footnote{Definition 3.14 of \cite{iec}.} of the stratum of $\ex F(\hat f')$ containing $f$ consists of a single point, and $G'$ is a subgroup of the group $G$ of automorphisms of the smooth part $\totl{f}$ of $f$.
+We can also assume that there is only one nodal curve in $\totl{\hat f'}$ isomorphic to $\totl{f}$.